Tharnid/Chazwa/TharnApp/Notes.md

     	Higher quality code, faster and easier debugging, and they are repeatable over the life of the application

+4. What is the difference between an object and a class?

+		classes are templates that specify the data and operations for an entity

+		Objects are instances of a class created at runtime using the new keyword

+5. What is lazy loading and when do you use it?

+		- Instantiating objects when they are needed and not before
+		- involves creating an instance in the property getter for the related object

 # Object Oriented Programming
 ---